 India has a culture that is both interesting and unique from that of North America.
 ESL teachers should take the time to properly understand some of the differences between the cultures of the United States compared to those of India.

-Hindi and English are the most used out of India’s 22 official languages.
+Hindi and English are the most used out of India’s numerous official and unofficial languages.
 It was decided that India should incorporate English as an official language in 1963.
 Government services are available in both of these official languages.

 Some people, especially the elderly, are not familiar with English and communicate in Hindi.
-Below is a list of commonly used Hindi phrases.
+Below are a few commonly used Hindi phrases.

 Indian cuisine is known around the world for its generous helping of spices and herbs.
 The cuisine has also become a staple of vegetarian diets around the world because many Indian dishes are accompanied with rice.
 The food of India varies from region to region, each incorporating local ingredients.
 This diversity makes Indian cuisine very unique.